It’s part exciting, part surreal, and part exactly the same. And I couldn’t be happier.

 To be best friends, companions, lovers and confidantes… imperfect halves making a perfect whole.

-Danny Iny is an author, strategist, serial entrepreneur, and proud co-founder of Firepole Marketing, the program that teaches expert marketing for non-marketers.
+Danny Iny is an author, strategist, serial entrepreneur, and proud co-founder of Mirasee, the program that teaches expert marketing for non-marketers.
 Get his free video course on how to get more money out of your business, website or blog.